-Some of the workshops were supported by the University of East London (via its research internship scheme) and Trinity Laban Conservatoire of Music and Dance.
+Some of the workshops were supported by the University of East London (via its research internship scheme) and Trinity Laban Conservatoire.
 The space for the workshops was generously provided by Theatre Delicatessen via their Flexispace scheme.
 I am grateful for all the support given to this project.